 What is an improvement notice?

-Health and safety inspectors issue improvement notices are issued to help businesses rectify illegal health and safety failings.
+Health and safety inspectors issue improvement notices are issued to help businesses rectify health and safety failings.
 An improvement notice gives you the chance to correct what you're doing wrong and will:

 - specify what you're doing that breaks the law